DoesDevStuff/AccessibleUI_Dissertation/README.md

 # Designing an accessible UI / UX framework to enhance player experiences within games
 Dissertation project for my Computer Games Technology Masters.
-A detailed overview of the design considerations, implementation, testing and resulting is provided in the [Slides](#slides).
+A detailed overview of the design considerations, implementation, testing and resulting is provided in the [Slides - Section](#slides).
 The testing included comparisons with the colourblindness modes provided by most Operating systems

 ## Menu Showcase